 This can be spelled out in your LLC operating agreement.

 Similar to a single-member LLC, a multi-member LLC that is taxed as a partnership or S corporation, does not pay taxes on net income.
-Instead of the entity paying taxes, the pass-through taxation is reported on each member’s IRS K-1 form.
+Instead of the entity paying taxes, the pass-through taxation is reported on each member’s tax return on the IRS K-1 form (Schedule C for single-member LLCs that are taxes as a sole proprietorship).
 The amount on the K-1 can be the same or different from the amount distributed.

-You can distribute money to investors even if you don’t have profits (or, conversely, you can distribute less than the full amount of profits).
+LLC distributions can be made to investors even if you don’t have profits (or, conversely, you can distribute less than the full amount of profits).
 These payments can be characterized as interest on a loan, or as guaranteed payments.

 Once you get multiple classes of members, with different allocations of profits and distributions, you really ought to get the advice of an attorney or accountant.
 These are not the type of operating agreements to draft on a napkin after reading something on the internet.